feiyangjun-1/ns-sigpatches/README_EN.md

 ### [Simplified Chinese](/README.md) | [Traditional Chinese (Chinese Taipei)](/README_TP.md) | ENGLISH (U R HERE)
-### Translated by DeepL, if there are any problems, submit an pull request, or tell me in issues!
+### *Translated by DeepL.
+If there are problems with translation, or you want to add other languages, use pull requests!*
+### *If you have any problem, you can use issues!*
 ##### If you are a lazy person, you can download the already made sigpatches directly from [Release](https://github.com/feiyangjun-1/ns-sigpatches/releases/latest).
 #### Note: The final sigpatches generated following this tutorial will only work with your chosen system firmware version and atmospheric version and are not up or down compatible.
 # What do you need to prepare?